mparker2/mparker_phd_thesis/chapter_4/text.md

 Our analysis shows that 58% of PG4 G-runs on the coding strand, and 48% on the template strand, are hardcoded.
 Of these hardcoded PG4s, around 51% and 60% are found in repetitive PG4s on the coding and template strand, respectively.
 On the other hand, most non-hardcoded PG4s on both strands are also non-repetitive (Fig \ref{hardcoded}a).
 This suggests the presence of a number of entirely hardcoded PG4s which are encoded by repetitive protein motifs.

-We counted the total number of hardcoded G-runs in each overlapping PG4 locus on both strands (Fig \ref{hardcoded}b).
+We counted the total number of hardcoded G-runs in each locus of overlapping PG4s on both strands (Fig \ref{hardcoded}b).
 We found that on both strands, the greatest number of PG4s were completely hardcoded, again suggesting a large number of PG4s encoded by repetitive protein motifs.
 On the template strand, however, we also found that 19% of PG4s had no G-runs hardcoded, suggesting the presence of template PG4s which are selected for specifically.

 Analysis of the frame of the first G in G-runs vs. their hardcoded status identifies that 46% and 48% of coding and template G-runs in PG4s are frame 0, i.e. are made up of the first two bases of a codon.
 These are all hardcoded.
 This is intuitive since the third position of codons is the "wobble" position which is most often degenerate amongst synonymous codons.
 Approximately one third and one fifth of coding strand G-runs in frames 1 and 2 are hardcoded, whilst all template strand G-runs in frames 1 and 2 are not hardcoded.
 Interestingly, 36% of G-runs on the coding strand are frame 2 whilst only 24% on the template strand are.
 This is most likely due to the relative frequencies of different amino acids whose codons may form G-runs.